 Every internet site suggests people should look for third party lab results from CBD companies.
 There is no doubt this is important and useful.
 However, in our experience, the vast majority of customers requesting these reports do not understand why they are requesting them, or how to read and utilize them.
 The primary question we need to understand is what labs are useful for and why are they important?

-- Integrity of product - This assessment is much more nuanced but exceedingly important.
-Labs can help you asses the company integrity with regards to how truthfully and accurately they are representing their product with regards to whether the product is Full Spectrum, Distillate or from CBD isolate - these have important differences in therapeutic uses and potential.
+3. Integrity of product - This assessment is much more nuanced but exceedingly important.
+Labs can help you asses the company integrity with regards to how truthfully and accurately they are representing their product with regards to whether the product is Full Spectrum, Distillate or from CBD isolate - these have important differences.

 A few important considerations regarding the above points.
 First, by far, the most important labs to assess safety from any CBD producer are those from the original concentrate prior to dilution.
 The reason this lab is so important is that assessing safety of the concentrated hemp extract itself allows for a much more accurate picture of safety prior to it being diluted by factors of 10x - 50x in MCT or other carrier oils in final products.
 A non-detectable (ND) result in the final product says very little about its presence in the initial concentrate.
-This is critical as consumers are often already in vulnerable disease states (including quite serious autoimmune or cancer diagnoses) and end up taking a significant amount of these products over weeks, months and years.
+This is critical for anyone taking a significant amount of these products over weeks, months and years.
 An undiluted safety lab better ensures that no bioaccumulation of metals and pesticides will occur over time.

 Second - with regard to potency, it is important to remember that no lab is able to give a precise true value of the mg or % of cannabinoids in a product.
 All testing - products, medical and otherwise - depends on the quality of the test, preparation of materials, reliability of equipment and many other factors.
 This can get complex and I will try to keep it simple.
 We have spoken to directors at most of the major labs across the US - Proverde, SC Labs, Evio, and more - and the most consistent response they give regarding the accuracy of the testing is that their results will be +/- 10% of the true value.
 If you were to take a 1000mg bottle of Full Spectrum Hemp Oil and send this to 5 different labs, you will receive 5 different results.
 By and large, if they are a reputable lab, these values will fall within +/- 10% of the true value.
 They will not all come back at 1000mg - some will come back at 1020, 1080, 960, 930.
 This is normal and expected.